rszheng/Ethereum-Develop/JSON-RPC-API.md

 ### Send transactions

 To transfer ethers, use the ```eth_sendTransaction``` method.
 In fact, any kind of transactions, including contract creation, can be done with this method.
-The ```"params"``` is a transaction objection with the following fields:
+The ```"params"``` is a transaction object with the following fields:

 - ```from```: the address the transaction is sent from.
 - ```to```: the address the transaction is directed to, optional when creating new contract.